PriyalSoni123/demo/README.md

 >>>>>>> very-bad

-this is a good branch
+i hope this isnt much of a probelm